Cambodian League Cup

-The Cambodian League Cup previously known as CNCC League Cup is a soccer cup tournament in Cambodia.
+The Cambodian League Cup, previously known as CNCC League Cup, is an annual knockout football tournament in Cambodia.

 The Cambodian National Competitions Committee (CNCC) planned to hold the 1st edition of the tournament in 2021.
 However, it was cancelled during the final stage of tournament due to problems relating to COVID-19.
-The tournament was brought back by the newly established Cambodian Football League Company in 2022 to ensure players from both divisions are active during 2021 Southeast Asian Games period.
+The tournament was brought back by the newly established Cambodian Football League Company in 2022 to ensure players from both divisions are active during 2021 SEA Games period.